microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/01-TimeSeriesForecasting.md

     2. Create new service connections in Project Settings for your Azure ML service and Azure Subscription using service principal

+2. Clone into VS Code and run the projects files locally to understand the forecasting project and explore the different files available.

-2. Install library requirements to setup your environment:
+3. Install library requirements to setup your environment inside VS Code Terminal or equivalent Shell application:
     _pip install -r ./environment_setup/requirements.txt_

 3. Configure your Azure ML Workspace for the project.